 Assemblymember Alex Bores is a fifth generation New Yorker who was born, raised, and spent his whole life on the East Side of Manhattan.

-An engineer, Alex is the only elected Democrat in Albany with a degree in computer science or a career in government technology.
-That career has included helping the DOJ solve violent crimes here in NYC, working with two previous Manhattan District Attorneys, Morgenthau and Vance, and building software for local governments' relief Covid relief programs which helped 50,000 families keep their homes warm and their water running.
+An engineer, Alex is the first elected Democrat in Albany with a degree in computer science or a career in government technology.
+That career has included helping the DOJ solve violent crimes here in NYC, working with two previous Manhattan District Attorneys, Morgenthau and Vance, and building software for local governments' Covid relief programs which helped 50,000 families keep their homes warm and their water running.

 He knows what it takes to make government deliver results, not rhetoric.